Reads Landing Overlook: Description

 The Reads Landing Overlook stands 1.5 mi northwest of Reads Landing, Minnesota, and 5 mi southeast of Lake City.
-It is situated on a stretch of Route 61 that runs due east/west along the south shore of Lake Pepin, a natural widening of the Mississippi River.
+It is situated on a stretch of Route 61 that runs due east-west along the south shore of Lake Pepin, a natural widening of the Mississippi River.
 Views from the overlook encompass the lake and its surrounding river valley, which is lined by wooded, 400 ft bluffs on either shore.
 The bluffs of the south shore rise immediately adjacent to the roadbed of Route 61.

 The overlook is built on a narrow strip of fill between the highway and a line of shoreside railroad tracks.
 The overlook's lakeside edge is defined by a 230 ft retaining wall of random-coursed ashlars of Oneota Dolomite.
 The wall is 18 in thick with 2 ft piers anchoring it at regular intervals.
 The midpoint of the symmetrical wall is bowed out to create a 90 ft lookout bay that projects farther out toward the lake.
 At either end of the site, the retaining wall curves into bays with interpretive markers.
 The parking area has parallel parking space for four cars.
-A 6 ft island with a stone curb once separated parking area from the highway.
+A 6 ft island with a stone curb once separated the parking area from the highway.
 This and a five-car parking area on the opposite side of the road were largely eliminated when the highway was widened.

 The interpretive marker at the east end of the overlook is an aluminum plaque with text regarding Lake Pepin.
 It is set into a freestanding wall of dolomite with decorative brickwork.
 Below the main plaque is a small bronze marker crediting construction to the National Youth Administration.
 The interpretive marker at the west end is unique.
 It takes the form of a 26 in bronze medallion with a geographical map of Minnesota.
 It is set on top of a square brick pedestal.
 The east and west markers are both flanked by walls with decorative herringbone brickwork and sport wide limestone steps at their feet.

 The overlook plaza was originally paved with flagstones punctuated by five insets paved with asphalt.
 In 1994 the Minnesota Department of Transportation (MnDOT) repaved the plaza with poured concrete to make it more handicap-accessible.
 Some of the flagstones were retained and placed in the configuration of the original asphalt insets, inverting the initial design but retaining the contrast of smooth and flagged surfaces.
 At the same time MnDOT added two concrete benches to the lookout bay, making up for the three limestone benches that had deteriorated and been removed over the intervening decades.

 The lookout bay sports two interpretive signs added in the late 20th century.
 The first is a traditional black metal marker on a pole, placed in 1985 by MnDOT and the Minnesota Historical Society.
 The second is a modern interpretive sign printed on plastic, installed by MnDOT and the Minnesota Department of Natural Resources in 1988 and slightly relocated during the 1994 renovations.